Create a simple Google search bar component with React π΅π»β

 // Component code will go here

-export default GoogleSearchBar;
+export default GoogleSearchBar

 Step 4: Implement the Search State and Results